foghill/phasetwoproject/README.md

 A working demo of this app has been hosted on Netlify and can be [accessed here](https://rickandmortyflatiron.netlify.app/)

-The API is called in the App.js file using the useEffect hook and an IIFE[Immediately Invoked Function Expression](https://www.javascripttutorial.net/javascript-immediately-invoked-function-expression-iife/)
+The API is called in the App.js file using the useEffect hook and an [Immediately Invoked Function Expression](https://www.javascripttutorial.net/javascript-immediately-invoked-function-expression-iife/)

 The API returns three important resources in the object: Characters, Locations, Episodes.